thegworld/gtx-browser/docs/process_model_and_site_isolation.md

 ## Goals

-At a high level, Chromium aims to use separate processes for different instances of web sites when possible.
+At a high level, GTx Browser aims to use separate processes for different instances of web sites when possible.
 A **web site instance** is a group of documents or workers that must share a process with each other to support their needs, such as cross-document scripting.
 (This roughly corresponds to an "[agent